terraform-linters/tflint-ruleset-aws/docs/rules/aws_lambda_function_deprecated_runtime.md

 # aws_lambda_function_deprecated_runtime

-Checks to see if a lambda function has been set with a runtime that has reached end of support or is approaching a deprecation milestone (function creation blocked, function updates blocked).
+Checks to see if a lambda function uses a runtime that has reached end of support.
 Runtime lifecycle data is generated from the [AWS Lambda runtimes documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
-Dates that were in the future at generation time are speculative and noted as such in the warning message.

 ## Example